AndrzejSudo/HoneyServer/README.md

 # HoneyServer

-honey.py - script for spoofing services on your server
+honey.py - script that listens on ports for FTP, SSH, VNC, RDP services and spoofs their signatures

 resp.py - checking banners of services to fed into honey.py responses